I already know how to cast. Do you think I’ll really gain much from casting instruction?

 Is there an age limit for The Anglers Academy?

 Yes, the minimum age is 14 and students between the ages of 14 - 17 will need to be accompanied by a parent or legal guardian.

 What will you have to drink?

-Beer and wine will be provided after 5 PM.
-If you prefer something else, you’ll want to bring it with you.
-There’s a liquor store just down the road if you need to make a last minute run.
+Beer, wine and cocktails will be provided after 5 PM.
 Whether you are drinking whiskey or water, the cocktail hour will be a nice time to relax, unwind and reflect on all that you’ve learned over the past day with instructors and fellow students.

 Are there any additional costs that I should know about?

 No. The rate includes lodging, all meals, wine and beer, and all instruction.
 We do recommend bringing cash ($100) to tip the lodge staff at the end of your stay.
 There will be an opportunity to purchase books and art directly from the instructors if you wish--cash only.

 Is there a laundry service at the ranch?

 There’s not a laundry service at the ranch, but if anyone needs something washed the staff is happy to take care of it for you.
 You’ll want to pack enough clothes for the five nights / four days.